 Tri-Watch scans Channel 16, 9, and one other channel.
-When enabled the HX400 will show "TW 16/9" in the upper left corner of the display.
+When enabled the HX400IS will show "TW 16/9" in the upper left corner of the display.

-- Press and hold the Rev for two seconds to activate the TRI-Watch feature.
+- Press and hold the key for two seconds to activate the TRI-Watch feature.
 "TW 16/9" will appear on the upper left corner of the display when the Tri-Watch feature is activated. - 2.
-When a transmission is received on the channel 16, radio will stay on the channel 16 until the incoming signal disappears. - 3.
-When a transmission is received on the channel 9, the radio will Dual watch between the channel 16 and channel 9. - 4.
-When the radio receives a transmission on the working channel, the radio will Tri-watch between the working channel, channel 16 and channel 9.
+When a transmission is received on the channel 16, radio will stay on the channel 16 until the incoming signal disappears. - When a transmission is received on the channel 9, the radio will Dual watch between the channel 16 and channel 9. - 4.
+When the radio receives a transmission on the working channel, the radio will Tri-watch between the working channel, channel 16 and channel 9. - 5.
+To stop the Tri-watch feature and return to normal operation, press the key.